 Lighting and Atmosphere

 Lighting changes how guests perceive the bar and how it performs throughout the event.
-Accent lights can be used to define shape, reinforce theme colours, or help the structure glow in low-light settings.
-Soft white lights tend to feel warm and inviting, while bolder colours add a branded or thematic layer.
-Lighting also supports visibility for service staff and helps guests orient themselves in large or dark spaces.
+Accent lights define shape, reinforce theme colours, and help the structure glow in low-light settings.
+Soft white lights feel warm and inviting, while bolder colours add a branded or thematic layer.
+Lighting also supports visibility for staff and helps guests orient themselves in large or dark spaces.

 Pro tip: Use dimmable lighting wherever possible to adapt across phases of the event, from arrival through peak service to closing time.